$Ab$ $initio$ derivation and exact-diagonalization analysis of low-energy effective Hamiltonians for $\beta^\prime$-X[Pd(dmit)$_2$]$_2$: Summary and Discussion

 In this paper, we have derived low-energy effective Hamiltonians for nine dmit salts with RT structures and five dmit salts with LT structures.
 We have found that both $U/t_a$ and $(t_c-t_b)/t_a$ decrease with decreasing temperature.
 We have obtained the ground states of the effective Hamiltonians using the exact diagonalization method with a boundary condition average, which reduces the finite size effects.
 The results show that the charge gap remains finite in all the materials, although it decreases with decreasing temperature due to the decrease in $U/t_a$.
 By calculating the spin structure factors, we have found that stripe-type spin correlations appear in all the effective Hamiltonians for LT structures while some of the effective Hamiltonians for the RT structure shows N\'{e}el-type spin correlations.
 The peak values of the spin structure factors are reduced around EtMe$_3$Sb salt for LT structures, because $(t_c-t_b)/t_a\sim0$ is satisfied in the effective model of EtMe$_3$Sb salt.
 This result indicates that geometrical frustration in the inter chain couplings is a key to inducing the quantum spin liquid behavior observed in EtMe$_3$Sb salt.
-We note that it has been proposed that inter-chain magnetic frustration induces QSL in the frustrated Hubbard model~\cite{Tocchio_PRB2014} and the Heisenberg model~\cite{Yunoki_PRB2006,Kenny_PRM2020}.
-Further theoretical calculations to clarify the differences and common features between the QSL in the $ab$ $initio$ Hamiltonians and that in the simplified Hubbard/Heisenberg model remains as an intriguing subject of study.
+We note that it has been proposed that inter-chain magnetic frustration play an important role inducing QSL in the frustrated Hubbard model~\cite{1D_Hab_Valenti} and the Heisenberg model~\cite{Yunoki_PRB2006,Kenny_PRM2020, Kenny_PRM2021}.
+Further theoretical calculations to clarify the differences and common features between the QSL in the $ab$ $initio$ Hamiltonians and that in the simplified Hubbard/Heisenberg model remain as an intriguing subject of study but are beyond the scope of this paper.
+This issue will be studied and presented elsewhere~\cite{Ido}.